zs6stn/zs6stn.github.io/_posts/2022-10-11-Ham-Satellite-Frequencies.md

 [Ham Satellite Frequencies on GitHub](https://github.com/zs6stn/Ham-Satellite-Frequencies)

-These are a collection for radio frequencies used to contact or make contact via satellites for the amatuer radio hobby
+These are a collection for radio frequencies used to contact or make contact via satellites for the Amateur radio hobby

 The image currently support the following Satellites: SO50, AO85, AO91, AO92, A092, AO95, IO86, CAS3H, DIW2, PO101, ISS